845 N Alameda St, Los Angeles, CA, USA

 Definitely check out Sep 30, 2012

-Olvera Street is definitely worth the time to check out, not only for the museum, but also a nice place to experience some Mexican culture.
+Olvera Street is enough reason to come to this place, not only for the museum, but also a nice place to experience some Mexican culture.
+If there is only time for one thing to do in this area, Olvera Street is definitely worth it.

 Part of the USA - Los Angeles 2012 travel blog